MicrosoftDocs/windows-iot/windows-iot/iot-enterprise/Hardware-Guidance/Prototype.md

 * [AAEON Up Squared](https://www.aaeon.com/en/p/iot-gateway-maker-boards-up-squared)
 * [Up Board](https://up-board.org/up/specifications/)

-*If you are a SoM provider or an ODM and would like to be added to the list above, please send an email to winiotentsomhelp@microsoft.com or directly edit this page and submit a pull request.*
+*If you are a SoM provider or an ODM and would like to be added to the list above, directly edit this page and submit a pull request or send an email to winiotentsomhelp@microsoft.com*

 ## Step 2: Evaluate Edition
 To get started, you can try the [Windows 10 IoT Enterprise 90 day Evaluation](https://www.microsoft.com/evalcenter/evaluate-windows-10-enterprise).
 To select which edition of Windows 10 IoT Enterprise you would like to work with, review [Features by Release](../Features.md).

 ## Step 3: Deploy an Image
-If your board comes with instructions on how to deploy Windows 10 IoT Enterprise, please follow that.
+If your board comes with instructions on how to deploy Windows 10 IoT Enterprise, follow those instructions.
 Otherwise, you can follow the labs provided in the [Windows 10 IoT Enterprise Manufacturing Guide](../Commercialization/Manufacturing-Guide.md).

 ## Step 4: Load an Application
 You can choose to port over your existing Windows applications or try out [UWP (Universal Windows Platform)](https://docs.microsoft.com/windows/uwp/get-started/universal-application-platform-guide) applications.